itpresidents/thesis-2020-info/content/docs/thesis-presentations/checklist.md

 # Pre-Presentation Checklist

 - Did you turn off Slack, Discord, or any apps that send you notifications?
+- Did you turn on "Do Not Disturb"?
+- Did you ask the persons you live with to minimize noises or interruptions while you are presenting?
 - If you have a video, **have you reduced your computer screen’s resolution** to at least 720p (1280 x 720)?
 (See how to do this at the bottom of this [page](/docs/thesis-presentations/guide-for-students).)
 - Do you know how to see your **speaker notes** when you share your screen in Zoom?
 	- **Keynote**: [Try this app](https://support.apple.com/en-us/HT204378) or choose another option below.